hpc/pavilion2/docs/tests/env.rst

       build:
         modules: [gcc, openmpi/2.1.2]

-In the generated build script, each of these modules will be both loaded and checked to see if they were actually loaded.
+In the generated build script, each of these modules will be first loaded, then checked to verify that it was loaded successfully.

 .. code:: bash